fbidu/arboverse-back/README.md

 1. Copy `sample.env` to `.env` -> `cp sample.env .env`
 2. Run `python manage.py collectstatic` and ensure that the resulting folder will be web-accessible.

+## Creating a Virus Layer
+A new layer based on new virus data can be created by editing the filename located in `virus_geojson_builder.py` and running the script.
+From there, you can go to mapbox and upload the data as a new layer for the map.
+The script will have associated each virus to the ISO of each country which Mapbox can interpret to build a layer for you.